Tony-Muriuki/Tony-Muriuki/README.md

-# HELLO, I’M @Tony-Muriuki

-## PROFESSIONAL PROFILE
+## Tony Muriuki – Software Engineer
+### Professional Profile
-I am a SOFTWARE ENGINEER with a comprehensive understanding of both front-end and back-end development.
-I specialize in developing full-stack applications with a strong emphasis on creating intuitive and dynamic user experiences.
-My expertise spans a range of technologies, including:
+I am a Software Engineer with a strong foundation in both front-end and back-end development.
+My expertise lies in building full-stack applications that prioritize intuitive, dynamic, and user-friendly experiences.
+I specialize in:

-- **JavaScript**
-- **React.js**
-- **HTML & CSS**
-- **Python**
-- **Flask**

-##  I’m currently learning
+JavaScript
+React.js
+HTML & CSS
+Python
+Flask
+## Continuous Learning & Growth
-I’m continuously expanding my skill set and currently exploring advanced topics in both web development at Teach2give
+I am committed to expanding my skill set and am currently advancing my knowledge in web development at Teach2Give.

-## I’m looking to collaborate on
+## Collaboration & Opportunities
-I'm open to collaborating on innovative projects, particularly those that aim to create impactful and user-friendly applications.
-If you’re looking for a committed and versatile software engineer to join your team or collaborate on a project, feel free to connect with me.
+I am open to collaborating on innovative projects that focus on impactful and user-centric solutions.
+If you're looking for a dedicated and versatile software engineer to contribute to your team or project, let’s connect and create something exceptional.

+## Get in Touch
+For collaboration opportunities or professional inquiries, feel free to reach out via:

+Email: kamandetonymuriuki@gmail.com
 Let’s build something amazing together!

-## GET IN TOUCH
-Feel Free to Reach Out via:
-- **Email:** kamandetonymuriuki@gmail.com

----

-Ready to connect and collaborate!
-Whether you’re looking to discuss potential opportunities, brainstorm ideas, or just say hi, I’m here and excited to chat.
-Feel free to reach out!